CloudLabsAI-Azure/Store-Operations-with-Copilot-Studio-lab/instructions/exercise1.md

 You will be able to complete the following tasks:

-- Task 1 : Provisioning power platform environment
+- Task 1: Provisioning Power Platform environment

-- Task 2 : Setting up SharePoint IT HelpDesk for incident management
+- Task 2: Setting up SharePoint IT HelpDesk for incident management

-## Task 1 : Provisioning power platform environment
+## Task 1: Provisioning Power Platform environment

-In this task, you will ingest the datasets to dataverse, which will be created in new power platform environment.
+In this task, you will ingest the datasets into Dataverse, which will be created in a new Power Platform environment.

-1. Navigate back to Power Apps portal, please switch to the environment that you created earlier.
+1. Navigate back to the Power Apps portal, and please switch to the environment that you created earlier.

     ![](./media/st-store-ex1-g1.png)